-The department provides financial support for rising sophomores, juniors, or seniors to engage in summer experiential learning related to their political science studies.
+The Political Science Department provides financial support for rising sophomores, juniors, or seniors to engage in summer experiential learning related to their political science studies.
 To be eligible, students must be continuing their Northwestern studies the following academic year (graduating students are not eligible to apply).
 Experiences could include an internship at a non-profit public service organization, NGO, political campaign, or other similar unpaid opportunity.
-Support is not provided for undergraduate research (students should apply for a University Research Grant or a Ted and Cora Ginsberg Research Grant instead) or for professional-development oriented work experiences.
+Support is not provided for undergraduate research.
+Students planning to conduct summer research should apply for a Summer Undergraduate Research Grant or a Ted and Cora Ginsberg Research Grant instead.

-Upon completion of the internship, awards recipients should submit to Stephen Monteiro a two-page description of their internship describing how the experience contributed to their study of political science.
+Upon completion of the summer experience, award recipients should submit to Briana Martinez a two-page description of their internship or program describing how the experience contributed to their study of political science.

 How to Apply

-Interested students must submit an online application by MONDAY, JUNE 10TH (DEADLINE EXTENDED!) attaching the following at the bottom of the online questionnaire:
+Interested students must submit an online application.
+The following must be attached at the bottom of the online application:

-- official letter or email from the program/person confirming your participation (including date and if email, time stamp) and any relevant attachments, evidencing acceptance into program/internship.
-A simple word document will not do.
+- An official letter or email from the program/person confirming your participation or showing acceptance into the program/internship